 Beginners Practical Course (April)

 Aspiring beekeepers can gain their first experience handling small colonies in the company of the more knowledgeable.
 More experienced beekeepers will have the opportunity to review their techniques and to experiment with a range of equipment and management styles.
-The course consists of ten sessions and runs from April to June.
+The course consists of ten sessions and runs from April to the end of July.
 Beginners attending the course will have the opportunity to buy a nucleus of bees especially selected for their easy to manage temperament and at a reduced price.
+Read more about this course and see dates

 Further Beekeeping Course (April)